paundra0217/Echoes_Beneath/README.md

             ├── MainMenu 1.unity        # The entry scene for this gams is this scene, whic his MainMenu 1.unity ├── Scripts                       # Contains all the scripts that manage various game mechanics and functionalities.
          ├── System                     # Contans scripts that handles the system or backend of the game.
 My work lies on making AudioController.cs
          ├── UI                         # Contain scripts that handles the UI of the game.
-My work lies on making and programming the game UI, which in this folder.
+My work lies on making and programming the game UI, which in this folder, and in-game settings.
       ├── ...
    ├── ...